tevslin/debate_team/README.md

 1. clone the repository.
 2. make any changes you want to make.
 3. be sure to update .gitignore and requirements.txt as needed.
-4. deploy from Streamlit (you need an acount, of course)
+4. deploy from Streamlit (you need an acount, of course).

 ### to make a modified debate team
 1. download builddebateteamm.py and SAMPLE.env into your favorite IDE.